Last updated April 2023

-The system of electronic funds transfers is self-regulated by the electronic payments association NACHA.
+The system of electronic funds transfers is self-regulated by the electronic payments association Nacha.

-What is an ACH Transaction?
+What is an ACH Debit Transaction?

 What is an ACH Hold?

 Holds exist because ACH payment processing takes time.
 In most cases, transactions are processed over a matter of days.
-The banks moving the funds need to be sure that money won’t be spent elsewhere before the transaction has been completed.
+The banks moving the funds need to be sure that money won’t be spent elsewhere before the ACH processing has been completed.

-Because ACH payments are batched and sent to the ACH network at the end of each day, the four day count begins with processing the next morning.
-So no matter what day of the week an ACH payment is authorized, it usually takes about one week for funds to deposit in your company’s account after accounting for weekend days.
+Because ACH payments are batched and sent to the ACH network at the end of each day, the four-day count begins with processing the next morning.
+So no matter what day of the week an ACH payment is authorized, the ACH payment processing time usually takes about one week for funds to deposit in your company’s bank account after accounting for weekend days.

 Voiding an ACH payment can only be done before the payments have been batched and sent to the ACH network.
 This will stop the transaction from being submitted to the ACH network.

 How Much Does a Returned ACH Payment Cost My Business?

 A return a consumer initiates through their bank – called a chargeback return – will come with a heftier fee for the merchant.
 Returns due to administrative issues are less costly and are most times avoidable.

 How Can I Avoid Returned ACH Payments?

-A simple way to prevent a chargeback return is to let consumers know what your company’s descriptor will look like on their bank statement.
+A simple way to prevent a chargeback return is to let consumers know what your company’s descriptor will look like on their bank statements.
 This will make sure they don’t contest the payment later on by not recognizing its origin.

 To combat these returns make sure you don’t leave consumers open to exercise these three types of disputes.
 This means obtaining the proper authorizations for one-time and recurring payments.

-What is a Proof of Authorization
+What is a Proof of Authorization?

-If a PDCflow payment suite client enters an email address when taking the payment over the phone, PDCflow automatically sends the Notice Prior to Debit on behalf of the client).
+If a PDCflow payment suite client enters an email address when taking the payment over the phone, PDCflow automatically sends the Notice Prior to Debit on behalf of the client.

 Their aim is to ensure your company is obtaining the proper authorizations for each transaction type.
 If you receive a notice for proof of authorization and are unsure what is required of you, your payment processing software provider should be able to advise you.